icco/coffee_shop/docs/notes.md

 fix that.
 I also really want the menu disappearing before I turn in my paper to turner. which reminds me, WRITE THE PAPER FOR TURNER.

+ * <http://doc.trolltech.com/latest/qboxlayout.html#insertStretch> - To specify a space that is supposed to grow in a BoxLayout